British Rail Class 438: Description

 The units were built in two batches.
 In the first batch, a total of 123 locomotive-hauled Mark 1 carriage were converted comprising 63 TSO to DTSO on Lot 30764, 32 BSK to TBSK on Lot 30765 and 28 FK to TFK on Lot 30766.

 In the second batch, 14 locomotive-hauled carriages were rebuilt comprising 2 BSK to TBSK on Lot 30855, 6 FK to TFK on Lot 30856, and 6 TSO to DTSO on Lot 30857.
 This work included converting the three 3TC units to 4TC.
 The 1974 build units were fitted with double-glazed windows (except for the sliding toplights) as fitted to contemporary CIG/BIG stock.
-They also differed from the 1967 units in having the contemporary CIG/BIG style of seating throughout, as all coaches were new-build.
+They also differed from the 1967 units in having the contemporary CIG/BIG style of seating throughout.

 Individual vehicle numbering is shown in the table below.

 Further use

 Following withdrawal from passenger service, several vehicles were sold for further use with London Underground.
 They were used primarily for special excursions trains on the Metropolitan line, hauled by either steam locomotives, or the preserved electric locomotive No. 12 "Sarah Siddons".

 Details of the vehicles sold to London Underground are given below.
 For further information, see London Underground coaching stock.

 Six 4TC vehicles were formed into a test train in 1994 for use by Eurostar to test the third rail pick-ups for use by the Class 373 EMUs.
 This train consisted of two DTSOs, three TFKs and a TBSK, combined with a Class 73 locomotive and converted Class 33 Driving Van.

 Preserved set 417, running with only three coaches, and preserved class 33/1 33103 were hired to Silverlink for a short time in August 1999 for use on the North London Line.